 This type of hinge is composed of two barrels with one attached to each of the parts.
 Separating the barrels is a low friction bushing or another barrel.
 Bullet hinges do not have a leaf for attachment; rather, it uses welded joints.
 Bullet hinges have the advantage of being installed at narrow frames while providing strong support.

-A butt hinge, also known as a mortise hinge, is the most common type of hinge used on doors.
+A butt hinge, also known as a mortise hinge, is the most common type of hinge used on doors and windows.
 It is composed by a pair of leaves with several knuckles attached by a shaft or pin.
 One leaf is attached to a moving component (the door) while the other is attached to a fixed body (the door jamb).
+The only thing that is visible when the door or window is closed is the shaft that has a pin placed in it.
+Butt hinges are used for indoor and outdoor use.
+For indoor use they are made of steel for use in cabinets, though for outdoor use these are made of anti corrosion stainless steel.
+Butt hinges are about 6 inches in length or shorter.
 Usually, the hinge is flushed to the wood surface through a mortise, hence the name.
 This hinge can be full or half mortise.
 Full mortise means both leaves are flushed to the surfaces of the door and door jamb, while half mortise involves only one leaf is flushed (usually the moving component).